Saybrone/StudySphere/README.md

 StudySphere aims to:
 - Help students stay organized
 - Improve knowledge sharing
-- Reduce friction in note-taking
+- Reduce problems in note-taking
 - Provide a modern academic workspace
 - Support and encourage collaboration at education